-Reverse-engineers how many contacts, inboxes, and domains you need to hit a target MQL count — using honest reply + booking rates.
+Reverse-engineers contacts, inboxes, and domains needed to hit your target meeting count — using honest reply + booking rates.

-Turns 5 ICP filters into a realistic addressable-count estimate, split by geography and vertical — with honest caveats on how noisy the numbers are.
+5 ICP filters → realistic addressable count, split by geography and vertical, with caveats on how noisy the numbers are.

 You run the tool, you get the output, you leave.
 I don’t email-gate these because the whole point is self-serve diagnostics.